Going to see your GP is rarely a nice experience, but going to talk to your doctor about menopause can make it even worse.

 Don’t be embarrassed

-Whatever it is, your doctor has seen it, heard it, smelt it, touched it.
+Whatever it is you want to talk to your doctor about, he or she has seen it, heard it, smelt it and touched it all before.
 We may be different shapes and sizes, but our bodies are the same.
 So don’t feel embarrassed about what you are going through.

 Review your doctor